PowerShift Publications 2018-2011

 Making Sense of CETA (Eng.)

 This publication provides a comprehensive analysis of the Comprehensive Economic and Trade Agreement (CETA) between the EU and Canada.
-It aims to unravel the complexity of CETA and its impact on different sectors and the general public.
+It aims to unravel the complexity of CETA and demonstrate its impact on different sectors and the general public.
 The analysis takes into account both economic and non-economic aspects of the agreement.

 Sustainability chapters in EU free trade agreements